AI Assistant for Mac

 There's a specific frustration with Mac AI assistants: you're staring at the button you need, and the assistant still asks you to describe where it is.

 Menu-bar apps fixed the access problem.
 Most didn't fix the context problem.
-You still alt-tab to a chat window and type a paragraph about your UI.
+You still alt-tab to a chat window and type a paragraph about your UI, unless you use a screen-aware AI assistant.

-GuideLayer is an AI assistant for Mac that sees your screen, answers by voice, and sends a guide cursor to the control in front of you.
+GuideLayer is an AI assistant for Mac that sees your screen, answers by voice, and lifts the control in front of you with a Focus Lift instead of a chat reply you have to translate into clicks.
+See private AI assistant details if trust and Keychain storage matter.

 What actually works